 Council Tax liability can be a confusing issue however there are a few simple consideration which can ensure that your Council Tax liability is correctly determined and you are not caught out with a large, backdated, Council Tax demand.

-Liability is the simply the term used to describe being responsible for the Council Tax bill on a property – there may or may not be an actual charge to pay.
-More than one person may be liable for the Council Tax charge at any one time although not everyone in the house is always jointly responsible for the Council Tax.
+Liability is simply the term used to describe being responsible for the Council Tax bill on a property – there may or may not be an actual charge for you to pay.
+More than one person may be liable for a Council Tax charge at any one time although not everyone in the house is always jointly responsible for the Council Tax.

-How is liability determined and can it be joint ?
+How is Council Tax liability determined and can it be joint ?

-Liability is determined, primarily under Section 6 of the Local Government Finance Act 1992.
+Council Tax liability is determined, primarily, under Section 6 of the Local Government Finance Act 1992.
 This sets out, in law, who is responsible for making any payments and is responsible for the Council Tax account for the property.
 The Local Authority have no discretion over following and applying this legislation.

-Can an agreement with a flatmate determine liability ?
+Can an agreement with a flatmate determine Council Tax liability ?